One of the first things I do in race week is to look at the weather prediction.

 Things were not looking good for this year’s Peaks & Trails.
 With a high possibility of rain and strong winds, race conditions were going to be a far contrast from the year prior.

-With an axe in the car, it was a quite drive down to Dunkeld.
+With an axe in the car, it was a quiet drive down to Dunkeld.
 Luckily no fallen trees, or kangaroos.

 As we edged closer to Dunkeld, things were starting to clear up.
 Hopefully, the weather was going to hold off.